 The above chart shows the number of specimens the Kansas Department of Health and Environmental Laboratories (KHEL) tested for influenza per week.
 Only specimens from outpatients visiting ILINet clinics or from hospitalized patients are tested; because not all patients are tested at KHEL, this chart may not represent the true percentage of patients infected with influenza, or the true incidence of influenza strains circulating in Kansas.

-The above map shows the number of specimens the Kansas Health and Environmental Laboratories (KHEL) tested on the Luminex assay .
-A subset of specimens which test negative for influenza by RT-PCR are tested using the Luminex PCR instrument.
-The Luminex assay can probe for the following 12 viral targets per specimen: Influenza A, Influenza A subtype H1, Influenza A subtype H3, Influenza B, Respiratory Syncytial Virus subtype A, Respiratory Syncytial Virus subtype B, Parainfluenza 1, Parainfluenza 2, Parainfluenza 3, Human Metapneumovirus, Rhinovirus, and Adenovirus.
-The goal of Luminex testing is to better understand which respiratory viruses are circulating in Kansas during influenza season.
+In addition to influenza testing by PCR, the Kansas Health and Environmental Laboratories (KHEL) also tests negative influenza specimens via a respiratory viral panel (RVP).
+A subset of negative influenza specimens are tested with the RVP, which can probe for the following 12 viral targets: Influenza A, Influenza A subtype H1, Influenza A subtype H3, Influenza B, Respiratory Syncytial Virus subtype A, Respiratory Syncytial Virus subtype B, Parainfluenza 1, Parainfluenza 2, Parainfluenza 3, Human Metapneumovirus, Rhinovirus, and Adenovirus.
+The goal of RVP testing is to better understand which respiratory viruses are circulating in Kansas during influenza season.

 Percent of Deaths Associated with Pneumonia and Influenza by Surveillance Period